-The RBS computer fiasco gives me an excuse to write about a sideline I have in interrogating IT professionals who are suspected of doing bad things.
+I have a little sideline in interrogating IT professionals who are suspected of doing bad things.

 Capita IT Services is forging ahead with immortalising redundancy-threatened UK staff in a series of publicity photos.
 But there is one department the company isn't sending a lensman along to: its service desk in India.

 Google has pushed its social network Google Plus deeper into the iPhone and given it a location element, launching the Google + Local app yesterday.
 Google is wriggling itself into more crevices on the iPhone before the axe falls on Google Maps in September, when Apple will introduce their own maps app in iOS 6.